ssichynskyi/algorithms_data_structures/README.md

 - finding unique pairs of integers in array which sum is equal to a given number

 ## Stacks and Queues
+- stack with O(1) time to get max value
+- queue with O(1) time to get max value

 ## Graphs